chrissarmstrong/seeking-manifold/content/A Conversational Work History.md

 # *Really* old history

 For the first 5 years out of undergrad, I worked at Texas Instruments and a couple of small shops designing radio frequency (RF) circuits,  antennas, A/D systems, active filters, PLLs, DSP systems, and the like (hardcore electrical engineering stuff!).
-Nights and weekends were spent designing and building my own audio equipment (speakers, active filters, amplifiers).
+Nights and weekends were spent designing and building my own audio equipment (speakers, active filters, amplifiers) and writing assembly code for processors.
 At the end of this stretch I caught the physics bug and decided to go to grad school.